S$72 million to boost workforce, training in built environment sector

 They include a S$3,000 training grant for graduates to attend skills upgrading courses as well as a S$7,000 incentive a year after completing their bond, National Development Minister Lawrence Wong announced on Tuesday (Jan 22).

-Mr Wong was speaking on the sidelines the iBuildSG Scholarship and Sponsorship Ceremony.
+Mr Wong was delivering a speech at the iBuildSG Scholarship and Sponsorship Ceremony.

 A post-graduate development track under the scholarship programme will also be extended to include university graduates, on top of polytechnic and ITE graduates.